BigBoss320/Auto-CONFIG.JSON-for-SSBU/README.md

 6) Wait a second, the program will generate a config.json file in the root of the chosen directory

 7) Ready !

+# Bugs ?

+If you aare having trouble or nothing happened, tell me in details the steps to reproduce this bug.